Cape Verdean Creole: Determiners

-The demonstrative determiners have only two degrees of proximity: close to the speaker (êss "this, these") and away from the speaker (quêl "that", quês "those").
+The demonstrative determiners have only two degrees of proximity: close to the speaker (es "this, these") and away from the speaker (kel "that", kes "those").

-Note.: Only the São Vicente and Santo Antão Creoles make a phonetic distinction between the singular êss //es// ("this") and the plural ês //eʒ// ("these").
+Note.: Only the São Vicente and Santo Antão Creoles make a phonetic distinction between the singular es //es// ("this") and the plural es //eʒ// ("these").

 Designatives

 Creole possesses a special grammatical category for presenting or announcing something.
-It appears in two forms, one to present something near, (alí... //ɐˈli//) and another to present something far (alâ... //ɐˈlɐ//).
+It appears in two forms, one to present something near, (ali... //ɐˈli//) and another to present something far (ala... //ɐˈlɐ//).
 Ex.: